How to Start Poultry Farming

 - Strong smells of ammonia or mildew indicate wet litter and an unclean environment

-- Change wet areas and refresh litter
+- Change wet areas and refresh the litter

 - Dead birds should be removed immediately